GnRlLeclerc/real-time-sqlx/README.md

   );
 ```

 The `unsubscribe` function returned allows you to terminate the subscription early.
-It is recommended to call it at destruction, although the backend automatically prunes errored / terminated subscription.
+It is recommended to call it at destruction, although the backend automatically prunes errored / terminated subscriptions.

 #### Execute SQL operations